 statement

 Intent is defined as one or more terms.
-Each term is a predicate over a instance of NCToken interface.
+Each term is a predicate over a instance of NCEntity trait.
 For an intent to match all of its terms have to evaluate to true.
 Intent definition can be informally explained using the following full-feature example:

 NOTES: